BhautikLukhi/GymFormGuru/README.md

 ## Getting Started

-Follow these instructions to set up and run Gym Form Guru locally.
+Follow these instructions to set up and run Squat Form Guru locally.

 ### Prerequisites